AI-Sensus/label-studio/CONTRIBUTING.md

-# Contribute to Label Studio
+# Contribute to M-MOVE-IT

 Thanks for taking the time to contribute!
-Contributions from people like you help make Label Studio an amazing tool to use.
+Contributions from people like you help make M-MOVE-IT an amazing tool to use.

-This document provides guidelines for contributing code and documentation to Label Studio.
+This document provides guidelines for contributing code and documentation to M-MOVE-IT.
 Following these guidelines makes it easier for the maintainers to respond to your pull requests and provide timely and helpful feedback to help you finalize your requested changes.

 ## Types of Contributions

-You can contribute to Label Studio by submitting [bug reports and feature requests](), or by writing code to do any of the following:
+You can contribute to M-MOVE-IT by submitting [bug reports and feature requests](), or by writing code to do any of the following:
 - Fix a bug.
 - Provide [example machine learning backend code](https://github.com/heartexlabs/label-studio-ml-backend) to help others add a machine learning backend for a specific model.
 - Share [example annotation templates](https://github.com/heartexlabs/label-studio/tree/master/label_studio/annotation_templates) for specific use cases.